npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_adding_transactions.md

 5. Click **Save**. <br/>If you want to add one more transaction, click **Save and add another**.

     {% include tip.html content="In the budget spreadsheet, the **Outflows** column of the budgeted month displays the amount you have spent in each category.
-To [check your budget balance](), access the budget spreadsheet by selecting **Budget** in the blue navigation pane." %}
+To [check your budget balance](mydoc_budget_balance#to-check-your-budget-balance), view the budget spreadsheet by selecting **Budget** in the blue navigation pane." %}

 {% include links.html %}